-- APPRECIATION POTENTIAL The notes provide the opportunity to enhance equity returns by multiplying a positive Basket Return by two, up to the Maximum Total Return on the notes of 24.20%, or \$1,242 for every \$1,000 principal amount note.
-The actual Maximum Total Return on the notes will be set on the pricing date and will not be less than 24.20%.
+- APPRECIATION POTENTIAL The notes provide the opportunity to enhance equity returns by multiplying a positive Basket Return by two, up to the Maximum Total Return on the notes of 22.30%, or \$1,223 for every \$1,000 principal amount note.
+The actual Maximum Total Return on the notes will be set on the pricing date and will not be less than 22.30%.
 Because the notes are our senior unsecured obligations, payment of any amount at maturity is subject to our ability to pay our obligations as they become due. - LIMITED PROTECTION AGAINST LOSS Payment at maturity of the principal amount of the notes is protected against a decline in the Ending Basket Level, as compared to the Starting Basket Level, of up to 10%.
 If the Ending Basket Level declines by more than 10%, for every 1% decline of the Basket beyond 10%, you will lose an amount equal to 1.1111% of the principal amount of your notes. - DIVERSIFICATION AMONG THE BASKET INDICES The return on the notes is linked to a basket consisting of the AMEX Hong Kong 30 Index, the FTSE/Xinhua China 25 Index, the Korea Stock Price Index 200, the MSCI Singapore Index and the MSCI Taiwan Index.
 The AMEX Hong Kong 30 Index is based on the capitalization of 30 stocks actively traded on The Stock Exchange of Hong Kong Ltd. and is designed to represent a substantial segment of the Hong Kong stock market.
 The FTSE/Xinhua China 25 Index is a stock index calculated and published by FTSE/Xinhua Index Limited, and is designed to represent the performance of the mainland Chinese market available to international investors.
 It is currently based on the largest and the most liquid Chinese stocks listed and trading on The Stock Exchange of Hong Kong Ltd. The Korea Stock Price Index 200 is a capitalization-weighted index of 200 Korean blue-chip stocks which make up a large majority of the total market value of the Korea Stock Exchange.
-The MSCI Singapore Index is a free float-adjusted market capitalization index that is calculated by Morgan Stanley Capital International Inc. ("MSCI") and designed to measure equity market performance in Singapore.
-The MSCI Taiwan Index, which is calculated by MSCI, is a free float-adjusted market stock Stock Exchange.
-For additional information about each Basket Index, see the information set forth under "The AMEX Hong Kong 30 Index," "The FTSE/Xinhua China 25 Index," "The Korea Stock Price Index 200," "The MSCI Singapore Index" and "The MSCI Taiwan Index" on PS-31, PS-48, PS-53, PS-61 and PS-65, respectively, of the accompanying product supplement on 54-IV, as supplemented, with respect to the MSCI Singapore Index and the MSCI Taiwan Index, by the information set forth under "Supplemental Information Transition of the MSCI Singapore Index and the MSCI Taiwan Index, by the information set forth under "Supplemental Information Transition of the MSCI Singapore Index and the MSCI Taiwan Index, by the information set forth under "Suppleme - CAPITAL GAINS TAX TREATMENT You should review carefully the section entitled "Certain U.S. Federal Income Tax
+The MSCI Singapore Index is a free float-adjusted market capitalization index that is calculated by MSCI Inc. ("MSCI") and designed to measure equity market performance in Singapore.
+The MSCI Taiwan Index, which is calculated by MSCI, is a free float-adjusted market capitalization index of securities listed on the Taiwan Stock Exchange.
+For additional information about each Basket Index, see the information set forth under "The AMEX Hong Kong 30 Index," "The FTSE/Xinhua China 25 Index," "The Korea Stock Price Index 200," "The MSCI Singapore Index" and "The MSCI Taiwan Index," on PS-31, PS-48, PS-53, PS-61 and PS-65, respectively, of the accompanying product supplement no. 54-IV, as supplemented, with respect to the MSCI Singapore Index and the MSCI Taiwan Index, by the information set forth under "Supplemental Information Transition of the MSCI Singapore Index and the MSCI Taiwan Index, by the information set forth under "Supplemental Information Transition of the MSCI Singapore Index and the MSCI Taiwan Index to a New Index Methodo